Benton County Community Wildfire Protection Plan (CWPP) - Updated in 2016

-Even in this area of plentiful rainfall, several weeks of warm and dry conditions significantly increase our risk of wildfire; and our lush vegetation is very hazardous when dry.
-If you live near wild lands, whether forest, brush, or grasslands, your home may be at risk.
+Wildfire season is typically during the dry summer months, but, even in this area of plentiful rainfall, several weeks of warm and dry conditions significantly increase our risk of wildfire outside of those months.
+Our lush vegetation is very hazardous when dry.
+If you live near wild lands, whether forest, brush, or grasslands, your home may be at risk any time of the year.
 Unfortunately, once a wildfire starts, firefighters may not have the time or resources to protect every home in its path.
 However, you can take action now to protect your home before a fire starts – by creating defensible space.

 Create Defensible Space!